Framingham High School: History

-The Framingham Academy was established in 1798, replacing the organization known as the Proprietors of the Brick School House which had formed in 1792.
-The town of Framingham gave the academy $1000, but some time later this was determined to be illegal, and the academy was dissolved.
+The Framingham Academy was established in 1798, replacing the organization known as the Proprietors of the Brick School House, which had formed in 1792.

+The current high school was created when Framingham North High School and Framingham South High School merged in 1991.

+The town of Framingham gave the academy $1000, but some time later this was determined to be illegal and the academy was dissolved.

-In 1852 the high school was formed, and later became the legal successor to the academy.
+The high school was formed in 1852 and later became the legal successor to the academy.
 Thus, the high school can be considered to be founded in either 1792 or 1852.

-In 1958, mid year, a new building on Flagg Drive replaced the original high school on Union Avenue that was built in the 1920s.
-The original building was eventually converted to house several facilities, including the Danforth Museum and the Callahan Senior Center.

-In 1963, due to an increasing school population, the original Framingham High was split into two schools, Framingham North High School and Framingham South High School.
+In 1963, due to an increasing school population, the original Framingham High was split into two schools: Framingham North High School and Framingham South High School.

 South High was located in the Flagg Drive campus in South Framingham (in the now-demolished Fuller Middle School, which was replaced with a new building at 31 Flagg Drive in 2021) and North High was located at a new school building at Winch Park on A St. in Saxonville.

 Originally, North High shared facilities with Winch Park Middle School ("E" & "F" halls in the current building) until 1974 when the first Cameron Middle School opened on Elm Street.

 The two high schools remained separate until 1991 when they were merged to create a unified school under the name Framingham High School.

-The two high schools were distinguished by their colors and mascots: North were the Spartans in yellow and green while South were the Flyers, the original town mascot, in blue and white.
-When the schools merged in 1991, the district held an election to determine the fate of the colors and mascots.
-The winning combination was to be the Spartans clad in blue and white.
-Subsequently, original Framingham High supporters protested that the town should revert to the original mascot and colors which were used by Framingham South.
-After discussion with the student body, it was agreed that the colors and mascot would revert to the original set.

 On a visit on October 20, 1994, President Bill Clinton signed the Improving America's Schools Act (IASA) in the school's John F. Kennedy gymnasium.